GabePires/Server-Controlled-Ads/README.md

 you don't want to update every app for a simple ad every single time you upload a new app.
 Solution: Use Server-Based-Ad to grab customized ads from your server.

+This class displays use of: AFNetworking, JSON, and the KVO design pattern.

 Using the AFNetworking framework, this project grabs a json file and parses three things.
   1) boolean - is this ad live?
   2) app link to app store - open link to your advertised app.